HyperionII/overmind/README.md

 # Overmind

-Generic HTTP API and Websocket made in Go.
+Generic HTTP API and Websocket server made in Go.